Where do I start? How do I compare my options? What are the best educational loans for my situation?

 Loan Disbursement Dates: Funds are disbursed to St. Lawrence University on the scheduled disbursement date(s) set by the Financial Aid Office in accordance with Federal regulations.
 Loan funds will be sent electronically to St. Lawrence University and the borrower's student account will be credited with the proceeds.
 The Student Financial Services Office will send the borrower notification when the loan proceeds have been credited to their student account.
 If a student borrower should decide that they do not want these loan funds or a portion of them, the borrower must notify the Student Financial Services Office at email@example.com or 315-229-5581.
 Loan funds may disburse up to 10 days prior to the start of classes.

 Quarterly and upon request: Interest statements will be sent to the borrower from the lender for unsubsidized Federal Direct Loans.

 30-60 days prior to graduation date: The borrower will receive student loan exit counseling information from the Student Financial Services Office.
 Exit counseling, like entrance counseling, is a Federal requirement for Federal Direct Loan borrowers prior to their repayment and is completed at Studentaid.gov.

 45 days before repayment begins: A repayment schedule and Truth-in-Lending Disclosure Statement will be sent to all Federal Direct Loan borrowers from the lender.
-This will outline the amount of Federal Stafford Loan(s) borrowed, current interest rate, contact information, repayment schedule of the loan, and other pertinent information.
+This will outline the amount of Federal Direct Loan(s) borrowed, current interest rate, contact information, repayment schedule of the loan, and other pertinent information.

 Federal Parent Loans for Undergraduate Students (PLUS) (Top)

 St. Lawrence University participates in the William D. Ford Federal Direct Loan program for all Federal educational loans, including the Federal Parent PLUS Loan.
 A Parent PLUS Loan is a Federal loan that is an option for parents of undergraduate students who are attending school at least half-time.
 The PLUS loan is in the parent's name.
 A credit check is required for a PLUS loan.
-The interest rate on a PLUS loan is usually better than many of the alternative student loans and currently has a fixed interest rate of 7.21 percent set by the Federal government.
-The interest rate will change to 6.84 effective July 1, 2015.
+The interest rate on a PLUS loan is usually better than many of the alternative student loans.
+The 2020-2021 interest rate set by the Federal government is 5.30%.